prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Star Pattern/README.md

  ### begin_fill() :-It define the starting area , is used to fill the area.
  ### end_fill() :- Upto which filling will be done.
  ### up() :- It used to up the curse due to which which can change the position which drawing the line .
- ### :- This is used to normalize the curser.
+ ### down():- This is used to normalize the curser.
 Now any moment can easily forward or backward will draw a line .
  ### bgcolor() :- It is used to change the background colour .
  ### goto() :- It is used to change the location .
  ### fillcolor() :- It is used to fill the color .